-Benthic macroinvertebrates are sampled for assessing stream health as they play a central role in stream ecosystems by feeding on, , dead leaves and wood, or on each other.
 Benthic macroinvertebrates are extremely important for processing terrestrial and aquatic organic matter.
+Benthic macroinvertebrates reflect stream health via their central role in stream ecosystems where they feed on, , dead leaves and wood, or on each other.
 In turn, they are an important food source for animals further up the food chain, such as wading birds and fish.
 When the insects become adults they leave the water and become food for animals such as birds, bats, spiders, etc.

 How to measure river or stream health using invertebrates